175 Years of MEILLER

 1924: First hydraulic three-way tipper

-A pioneering work of technology: In 1924, the first hydraulic three-way tipper, which was given the designation 'MEILLER Kipper’ D.R.P. and world patents, came onto the market.
-A technical innovation that replaced the rack and pinion winch, decisively changed the construction industry and paved the way for modern tipping technology.
+Pioneering technology: The first hydraulic three-way tipper, which attained the designation “MEILLER Kipper” D.R.P. (an imperial German patent) and other international patents, was launched on the market in 1924.
+A technical innovation that replaced the toothed rack winch, decisively altering the construction industry and paving the way towards modern tipping technology.

 1953: First MEILLER skip loader